TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 his father went away on a diplomatic mission while some cultists attempted to conjure Tiamat, the dragon queen, and destroy Baldur's Gate.
 As devil's do, they use mortals for their own purposes and whom better to corrupt then the well-meaning sole son of such a celebrated man.
 And thus Wyll was given a choice by Mizora the servant of the arch-devil Zariel.

 > She will destroy Baldur's Gate.
-Grant me your soul - and I will give you the power to save it. - Mizora
+Grant me your soul - and I will give you the power to save it.

 > She read the terms while two devils stood witness.
 And I said yes.
-One soul for one city. - Wyll
+One soul for one city.

 He saves the city, eternally condemning his soul to Mizora and Zariel.
 To torment him ever more, when his father returns Mizora, a devil, awaits him by Wyll's side.
 Forbidden by the pact, to talk about it, Wyll cannot explain what he did or why.
 His father only sees his son accompanied by a smirking devil.
 He casts him out.
 Yet Wyll never harbors